Multnomah County stands with kids, asks Oregon Supreme Court to review climate case

 “This case will have broad implications for current and future Oregonians and their health, prosperity and safety,’’ said Courtney Johnson, counsel for the plaintiffs and a staff attorney at Crag Law Center in Portland.
 “As we ask the Supreme Court to take review, the County’s participation helps show the Court how important this case is.”

-By filing a petition, Multnomah County is putting its support behind the youth plaintiffs who sued the State of Oregon in 2011 for failing to protect the state’s public trust resources from climate change.
-By seeking to file a brief in support of the youths’ case, Multnomah County is one of the first governments in the country to publicly support both Chernaik v.
+, Multnomah County is putting its support behind the youth plaintiffs who sued the State of Oregon in 2011 for failing to protect the state’s public trust resources from climate change.
+By seeking to file of the youths’ case, Multnomah County is one of the first governments in the country to publicly support both Chernaik v.
 Brown and a federal lawsuit on climate change also brought by young Oregonians and others, Juliana v.
 United States.

 In Chernaik v.
 Brown, plaintiffs Kelsey Juliana, Olivia Chernaik and their guardians sued to enforce the state’s obligation under the public trust doctrine to protect Oregon’s atmosphere, water and wildlife from the effects of climate change, while also protecting the economic, recreational and aesthetic benefits that flow from the health of those resources.